aaronater10/maci/README.md

 # Example maci data in "my.file"
 data1 +h= 'my data'
 ```
-Reference and follow another attr's value with an attr using a map glyph
+Reference and follow another attr's value with an attr (like a pointer) using a map glyph
 ```python
 # Example maci data in "my.file"
 data1 = 'my data'